The Vet Dental Show

 Episode 180 - Decoding Feline Juvenile Periodontitis: Causes, Treatment & Expert Insights

 Ready to master veterinary dentistry?
-Request your invitation to the Veterinary Dental Practitioner Program: https://ivdi.org/inv ----------------- Host: Dr. Brett Beckman, DVM, DAVDC, DAVDC-OMFS, is a board-certified veterinary dentist and oral surgeon dedicated to advancing dental care in veterinary practice. ---------------- In this episode, Dr. Beckman tackles feline juvenile onset periodontitis, offering clarity on its etiology, diagnostic considerations, and therapeutic approaches.
+Request your invitation to the Veterinary Dental Practitioner Program: Get more out of this episode by watching the presentation as well on YouTube: https://ivdi.org/thevetdentalshowYT ----------------- Host: Dr. Brett Beckman, DVM, DAVDC, DAVDC-OMFS, is a board-certified veterinary dentist and oral surgeon dedicated to advancing dental care in veterinary practice. ---------------- In this episode, Dr. Beckman tackles feline juvenile onset periodontitis, offering clarity on its etiology, diagnostic considerations, and therapeutic approaches.
 Gain valuable insights into making informed extraction decisions and managing challenging cases.
 What You’ll Learn ✅ The root cause of feline juvenile onset periodontitis and its similarities to general periodontal disease. ✅ Why the immune system plays a critical role in the rapid progression of this condition. ✅ Whether certain breeds are more prone to developing juvenile onset periodontitis. ✅ If medications like anti-inflammatories are beneficial before extractions for severe gingivitis. ✅ The importance of identifying and addressing retained root tips through post-operative radiographs. ✅ How to interpret radiographic signs of bone loss and furcation involvement. ✅ The factors that influence the decision to extract teeth affected by juvenile periodontitis.
 Key Takeaways ✅ Aggressive Progression: Feline juvenile onset periodontitis is characterized by rapid and severe tissue destruction. ✅ Immune Response: An overactive immune response to plaque antigens drives the disease process. ✅ Breed Predisposition: Exotic breeds with dental crowding may be more susceptible. ✅ Limited Medication Impact: Medications offer minimal benefit in improving tissue viability before extractions. ✅ Radiographic Vigilance: Post-operative radiographs are crucial for detecting retained root tips. ✅ Extraction as a Solution: Early extraction may be the best course of action to prevent further bone loss and disease progression. ✅ Furcation Involvement: Significant bone loss in the furcation area often indicates the need for extraction.
 Transform your veterinary dentistry skills!
 Request your invitation to the Veterinary Dental Practitioner Program now: https://ivdi.org/inv ---------------------- What are your biggest challenges in managing feline dental cases?
 Share your questions and experiences in the comments below! feline juvenile periodontitis, veterinary dentistry, Brett Beckman, Vet Dental Show, tooth extraction, retained root tips, dental radiographs, furcation involvement, gingivitis, veterinary technician, dental disease, IVDI, Veterinary Dental Practitioner Program, cat dentistry, stomatitis, exotic breeds, dental crowding, periodontal disease, veterinary education, continuing education

 /episode/index/show/thevetdentalshow/id/37339670